robertfeldt/GATTI/jest.md

 - https://github.com/facebook/Docusaurus

 ## Alternative tools
-(Add: Link to a few alternatives but related/similar tools that one could use instead of this tool, for example, to do similar testing for another target domain, language or environment.)

 These three tools have the same goal as Jest but achieve it with some differences depending on the software